afa-farkhod/Linux-Help/README.md

 ## Troubleshooting

-- Popular error type: `Error: libwasmversion mismatch. got: 1.2.3; expected: v1.5.0`
+- Libwasms mistmach error type: `Error: libwasmversion mismatch. got: 1.2.3; expected: v1.5.0`
+  - to solve the problem, we need to show the path of the `libwasmvm.x86_64.so` binary

 ## Useful terminology